Make-School-Courses/EC2000/README.md

 2. [Blog Post Tracker](https://docs.google.com/spreadsheets/d/1Ke6qFiWZ24YDSyDXOEuKepPlU-s5QXIbTXkuJOQHtCg/edit?usp=sharing)

 Complete your blog posts and post two comments by the end of class time on Thursday (2.30pm).
-Update your url links to the blog posts and comments on the tracker and on Gradescope.

-Please be careful while updating your links on the tracker as to not move/edit/change your other classmates' entry.
+Update your url links to your blog posts and comment on the **blog post tracker**(where your classmates can access your blog posts to comment on them) and on **Gradescope** (where I can grade them).Please be careful while updating your links on the tracker as to not move/edit/change your other classmates' entry.

 We will use Medium to write the blog posts.
 Here is the blog posts [rubric](https://docs.google.com/document/d/1YQN9aUjRO-LQkXhPRWeGizRnVaZ_n53N3VFYjyzeeME/edit).